Maedeabm/Maedeabm/README.md

 - **Professional Journey**: Spent two years in fintech as a data scientist, and 2 years in healthcare as a data analyst.
 I was a mathematics tutor expert in statiostical and limear Algebra.

-- **Education**: I hold my BSc. and MSc. in Biomedical Engineering, and my second MSc. in
+- **Education**: I hold a BSc and MSc in Biomedical Engineering, as well as a professional diploma in Artificial Intelligence from the Université du Québec à Montréal.

-- **Current Pursuits**: Currently geeking out as a Ph.D. candidate at UQAM, diving headfirst into the realms of ML/AI.
-My quest?
-Unraveling the mysteries of data with the power of algorithms and neural networks.

 ## What I Bring to the Table
 - **Machine Learning**: I did several projects related with machine learning including: